- Remove money from your home with Harpenden Building Society equity release

 - 55% lump sum lifetime mortgages AA equity release

-- 45% LTV lumpsum lifetime mortgages Step Change
+- 45% LTV lump sum lifetime mortgages Step Change

-- 30% loan to value lifetime mortgage with flexible drawdown cash release Holmesdale Building Society
+- 30% loan-to-value lifetime mortgage with flexible drawdown cash release Holmesdale Building Society

 Equity Release percentages of your current property value

-The older you are and the unhealthier you are the more tax-free cash you can release.
+The older you are and the unhealthier you are, the more tax-free cash you can release.

 Examples of retired small business owners likely to have equity to release

-- Gathering of wild growing non-wood products Bromborough
+- Gathering of wild-growing non-wood products, Bromborough

 - Demolition Honiton